Which ports need to be open to use Skype for Windows desktop?

 To configure the ports that Skype uses for incoming connections:

 If another application (such as Apache HTTP Server or IIS) uses these ports, Skype may not function correctly.
 Either uncheck this box, or configure the other application to use different ports.
+To cinfigure the other application, contact that application's developer.

 Connecting to Skype through a proxy server?
 These tips can help.